Slave to Sarah Von Waltz

 "I . . . feel . . . ."
 Sarah manged to slur as she fought to stay awake.
 "Can't . . . "

 "Shhhhh."
 SHE placed a finger on her lips.
 "It will pass.
 Just close your eyes, my child."
 SHE then bent down and kissed Sarah full on the mouth.
 "When you wake, I will show you a brand new world."

 Then, eerily similar to when I had been turned, Sarah's world and the world around faded to black.

 A/N - Sorry about the cliff hanger, but Sarah's backstory got away from me.
 The next chapter should wrap it up and continue the rest of the story.
 I apologize in advance for infrequent update in the future since I'll be starting college in less than a week.
 I'll keep writing and try to update, but if I'm forced to chose between school and this, well I think you can guess which will come first.
 Thanks for understanding.

 P.S - Thanks to those who voted and got me third place in the WIP awards.
 Please share, rate, and review.
 Who knows?
 We might make my next story a winner.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Artie GalleziWrite a Review